missessofiachan/missessofiachan/readme.md

 I'm a software developer based in Australia, specializing in **cybersecurity**, **front-end**, and **back-end programming**.
 I've been fascinated with technology since I was five years old, and that love has only grown.
 Technology has transformed my life, and I’m dedicated to using it to make the world a better place.

-I’ve completed a **Certificate IV in Cybersecurity** and a **Certificate IV in Programming** at Holmesglen TAFE, where I built a solid foundation in software development, databases, and testing.
-In 2025, I’m continuing my journey by studying the **Diploma of IT (Advanced Programming & Back-End Web Development)**.
+I have successfully completed my **Diploma of Information Technology (Advanced Programming & Back-End Web Development)** at Holmesglen TAFE.
+To further expand my expertise in how technology drives organizational success, I am currently planning to pursue a **Bachelor of Information Systems** at Holmesglen.

 ![Transgender Flag](https://emojipedia-us.s3.amazonaws.com/source/skype/289/transgender-flag_1f3f3-fe0f-200d-26a7-fe0f.png)